malharsghorpade2003/Demo/README.md

 # Demo
-This is my first git repository, Author- Malhar Samir Ghorpade
+This is my first git repository, Author- Malhar Samir Ghorpade aka the mg